68.01 Declaring tax assessment invalid.

 History.—s.
 8, ch.
 94-316.

-68.089 Limitation of actions.—A civil action under this act may not be brought:
+68.089 Limitation of actions; effect of interventions by department.— (1) A civil action under this act may not be brought:

-(2) More than 3 years after the date when facts material to the right of action are known or reasonably should have been known by the state official charged with responsibility to act in the circumstances, but in no event more than 10 years after the date on which the violation is committed, whichever occurs last.
+(b) More than 3 years after the date when facts material to the right of action are known or reasonably should have been known by the department, but in no event more than 10 years after the date on which the violation is committed, whichever occurs last.

-68.09 Burden of proof.—In any action brought under this act, the State of Florida or the qui tam plaintiff shall be required to prove all essential elements of the cause of action, including damages, by a preponderance of the evidence.
+(1) In any action brought under this act, the department or the qui tam plaintiff shall be required to prove all essential elements of the cause of action, including damages, by a preponderance of the evidence.

 68.091 Construction and severability of provisions.—